- First-year students: 12 pieces of original art

 - If you photograph your work please make sure that it is well lit, in focus, and is cropped to feature just your work.
 Keep background neutral and no background clutter.

-- Make sure to use the capacity of SlideRoom to provide us with information about your work: the title (if there is one); the date completed; the size; the materials; and, if a piece was a school assignment, please give us an idea of that assignment's purpose and specifications.
+- Make sure to use the capacity of SlideRoom to provide us with information about your work: the title (if there is one); the date completed; the size; the materials; technology; and if a piece was a school assignment, please give us an idea of that assignment's purpose and specifications.

 - Consider your portfolio as a whole and a work of original art in its own right; no matter what kind advice friends, family and teachers might give you, it is critical to make your own choices of what to include or omit and to stand behind your decisions.